2017-2018 Debate Resolutions

 Debate is an opportunity for students to use their skills of reading, thinking, writing, speaking and listening in a meaningful situation that can be related to their own lives.
 Teams of two students research a controversial issue to collect facts and expert opinions for/against a proposed change (stated as a resolution).
 They prepare cases by using this data and making/stating a strong case and refuting opponent’s claims with contradictory facts and explanations.
 Elementary students argue either as affirmative or a negative team.
 Intermediate students are prepared to argue both affirmatively and negatively.
 Middle school students can also opt for Lincoln/Douglas debate style.
 Debate can be used in the classroom in two ways:

-For more information and training materials contact your area GT specialist.
+For more information and training materials contact your area GT Consultant.